ExaWorks/job-api-spec/specification.md

 handled by the API, or the design of non API user interfaces, are all beyond the scope of this specification.

-- The proposed API is intended to be used by higher level tools, such as (but not limited to) workflow systems.
-While it can be used directly by end users, **user friendliness is not prioritized** over other goals, such as scalability.
+- The proposed API is **intended to be used by higher level tools**, such as (but not limited to) workflow systems.
+While it can be used directly by end users, user friendliness is not prioritized over other goals, such as scalability.

 - **The proposed API is asynchronous**.
 A detailed discussion about the choice